alephdata/aleph/README.md

 $ docker-compose up
 ```

-This will launch containers for PostgreSQL, ElasticSearch, RabbitMQ as well as for the applications
+This will launch containers for PostgreSQL and ElasticSearch as well as for the applications
 front- and backend.
+The application should become available at ``http://localhost:13376``.
+You can proxy this port to the public web, or install an HTTP cache to retain static assets.

 ## Existing tools